-Flipping Items Simultaneously
+Flipping Items Simultaneously II

-The applet displays a number (N) of small circles in a cyclic arrangement.
+The applet below displays a number (N) of small circles in a cyclic arrangement.
 All the circles are red, but one, which is blue.
 When you click on a circle then M successive circles starting with this one clockwise change their color: from red to blue and vice versa.
 The question is, Is it possible after a number of such moves to arrive at the situation where all the circles are red, except the one pointed to by a small arrow?
 This one must be blue.

 But the problem begs for a generalization: what can be said about other pairs of M and N?